CIT275DevGroup/openTill/openTill/openTill.Testing/README.md

 ####These are to be used until a set style is decided upon then they will be reviewed and updated and will then overrule the generic rules of style as tests may need special rules
 - In any instance where you could go without using braces "{}" such as an "if" with only one outcome you **Will** use them anyway
 - Braces "{}" are to start on the originating line and end on an emtpy line
- - The exception to this rule is if you are fully stating an array for a test in which case it starts right at the start and ends at the last variable
+ - The exception to this rule is if you are fully stating an array in which case it starts right at the start and ends at the last variable
 ```
 bool[] b = new bool[2] { true, false };
 If (b[0]) {